What exactly is an en dash, and when do you use it in your writing?

 Correct: The Golden Age of Piracy was from 1650 to 1730.

-Days of the week and months of the year follow the same rule.
+Days of the week and months of the year follow the same rule as above.

 Incorrect: The road will be under construction between August–October.

 Correct: The road will be under construction August–October.

 Correct: The road will be under construction between August and October.

 The “from/between” rule can be tricky to remember.
 Fortunately, you don’t have to.